In this blog post, I will show you what you need to pay special attention to when switching from Teradata to Snowflake.

 Snowflake stores data in micro partitions between 5 and 500 megabytes.

-Every change (UPDATE, INSERT or DELETE) to a micro partition means that the entire micro partition must be replaced.
+Every change (UPDATE, INSERT or DELETE) to a micro partition means that Snowflake must replace the entire micro partition.

 It is impossible to make changes in an existing micro partition because Amazon S3 does not implement this.

 Micro partitions are created when loading an empty table.
 If data is added, new micro partitions are created.

 If a change through an UPDATE or DELETE statement is necessary, Snowflake deletes the existing micro partition and replaces it with a new one.

 I assume that micro partitions will not be deleted immediately but will remain available for the Time Travel feature for a while.

 How can the performance of both systems be assessed?

 Currently, I am missing more details about the implementation in Snowflake.
 But I will stay on it and inform you as soon as I know more!